The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-Up to this point, the MAS considered has no uncertainty in the states or dynamics.
-We next investigate the decision module's runtime overhead when uncertainty needs to be taken into account.
-For this, we consider two types of uncertainty: sensor uncertainty and dynamics uncertainty.
-The first case arises when the sensors used to determine the positions and velocities can have error.
-The second case could be used to account for modeling errors, through disturbances on the positions and velocities at each step.
+\textbf{Handling Uncertainty.} We next investigate the DM's runtime overhead when there is uncertainty in the robot's state or the dynamics.
+The former case arises when the sensors used to determine the positions and velocities are subject to sensor noise.
+The latter case could be used to account for modeling errors, through disturbances on the positions and velocities at each step.

 We continue to use the same MPC strategy as before; thus, the controllers ignore the uncertainty when generating proposed command sequences.
-Only the logic used by the decision module to accept or reject command sequences needs to be adjusted to account for uncertainty.
+Only the logic used by the DM to accept or reject command sequences is modified to account for uncertainty.
 We examine the scenario shown before in Figure~\ref{fig:bc_fail}(b).
-To account for the uncertainty, we perform an online reachability computation, instead of a simulation.
+To account for the uncertainty, we perform an online reachability computation.
 To do this, we use efficient methods for reachability for linear systems based on zonotopes~\cite{girard05}, which we implement in Python.
-In this case, each agent has four state variables, two for position and two for velocity.
-The composed system with seven agents has 28 variables.
+Briefly, a zonotope is a set of states represented as an affine transformation of a unit box.
+The unit box is associated with a number of \emph{generator vectors}, where each generator vector corresponds to one dimension of the box.
+The computational efficiency of propagating sets over time using zonotopes relates to the number of generators.
+Each agent has four state variables, two for position and two for velocity.
+The composed system with seven agents has 28 state variables.

-In the first case, shown in Figure~\ref{fig:reach}(a), the current state is assumed to have uncertainty independently in both position and velocity with an $L^2$ norm of 0.1.
+In the situation shown in Figure~\ref{fig:reach}(a), the current state is assumed to have uncertainty independently in both position and velocity with an $L^2$ norm of 0.1.
 We use a 16-sided polygon to bound this uncertainty.
-In the plot, the deterministic simulation is given, along with black polygons for each agent that show the states reachable at each step due to the sensor uncertainty.
-The uncertainty in the velocity causes the set to expand over time, since the open-loop command sequence produced by the controller does not attempt to compensate for the uncertainty.
-The zonotope representation of the composed system uses 112 \emph{generator vectors} to represent the set of states at each time step, which affects the method's runtime.
+In the plot, the deterministic simulation is given, along with black polygons for each agent that show the states that might be reachable at each step due to the sensor uncertainty.
+The uncertainty in the velocity causes the set to expand over time, since the open-loop command sequence does not attempt to compensate for the uncertainty.
+The zonotope representation of the composed system needs 112 generator vectors to represent the initial states, which remains constant at every time step.